Abhishek-Gawade-programmer/life-easy-shoping-website/README.md

 ### - For Administer
  - All products info and details are displayed with graphs and statistic details
- - All user is also with daetr
+ - All costumers is also with details
- - Celery  of Task and Queue
+ - our monthly Sales and yearly sales with graphs
+ - email and costumers details for shipment of their products
+ - email notification when admin creates a new product and verify.. etc the orders
+ - email to admin is user craete a new order
- - Redis server as a broker
+ - report the order as a spam so that admin can delete annotating order
- - Google Email API for sending Emails
+ - verification ans authentication of users by Django Allaulth
  ***